OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-avatar.md

 **wrapper**

-**Value**: "grid grid-cols-2 gap-4 p-4 mx-auto"
+**Value**: <code>"grid grid-cols-2 gap-4 p-4 mx-auto"</code>
 **Description**: This defines the overall styling for the container holding the avatar elements.
-The value "grid grid-cols-2 gap-4 p-4 mx-auto" indicates that the wrapper uses a CSS grid layout with two columns, has a gap of 4 units between grid items, padding of 4 units, and centers the container horizontally with mx-auto.
+The value <code>"grid grid-cols-2 gap-4 p-4 mx-auto"</code> indicates that the wrapper uses a CSS grid layout with two columns, has a gap of 4 units between grid items, padding of 4 units, and centers the container horizontally with mx-auto.

 **avatar**

 **Value**: "grayscale justify-self-end tracking-widest rounded-full size-48" **Description**: This specifies styles for the avatar image.
-The value "grayscale justify-self-end tracking-widest rounded-full size-48" includes a grayscale effect, right-aligned positioning within the grid (justify-self-end), widest possible letter spacing (tracking-widest), a rounded shape (rounded-full), and a size of 48 units.
+The value <code>"grayscale justify-self-end tracking-widest rounded-full size-48"</code> includes a grayscale effect, right-aligned positioning within the grid (justify-self-end), widest possible letter spacing (tracking-widest), a rounded shape (rounded-full), and a size of 48 units.

 **base**
 **Value**: ""
 **Description**: This is an empty placeholder for additional base styles that can be customized if needed.

 **name**
-**Value**: "text-3xl font-bold grow text-pink-500 bottom-0"
+**Value**: <code>"text-3xl font-bold grow text-pink-500 bottom-0"</code>
 **Description**: This defines the styling for the text displaying the person's name.
-The value "text-3xl font-bold grow text-pink-500 bottom-0" indicates a large font size (text-3xl), bold font weight (font-bold), flexible growth within the container (grow), pink color (text-pink-500), and positioning at the bottom of its container (bottom-0).
+The value <code>"text-3xl font-bold grow text-pink-500 bottom-0"</code> indicates a large font size (text-3xl), bold font weight (font-bold), flexible growth within the container (grow), pink color (text-pink-500), and positioning at the bottom of its container (bottom-0).

 **role**
-**Value**: "text-lg font-semibold text-black dark:text-white -mt-4"
+**Value**: <code>"text-lg font-semibold text-black dark:text-white -mt-4"</code>
 **Description**: This specifies the styling for the text displaying the role or position of the person.
-The value "text-lg font-semibold text-black dark:text-white -mt-4" includes a medium-large font size (text-lg), semi-bold font-weight (font-semibold), black text color (text-black) that switches to white in dark mode (dark:text-white), and a top margin of -4 units (-mt-4).
+The value <code>"text-lg font-semibold text-black dark:text-white -mt-4"</code> includes a medium-large font size (text-lg), semi-bold font-weight (font-semibold), black text color (text-black) that switches to white in dark mode (dark:text-white), and a top margin of -4 units (-mt-4).

 **company**
-**Value**: "text-lg text-gray-500 tracking-widest -mt-5"
+**Value**: <code>"text-lg text-gray-500 tracking-widest -mt-5"</code>
 **Description**: This defines the styling for the text displaying the company name.
-The value "text-lg text-gray-500 tracking-widest -mt-5" includes a medium-large font size (text-lg), gray color (text-gray-500), widest possible letter spacing (tracking-widest), and a top margin of -5 units (-mt-5).
+The value <code>"text-lg text-gray-500 tracking-widest -mt-5"</code> includes a medium-large font size (text-lg), gray color (text-gray-500), widest possible letter spacing (tracking-widest), and a top margin of -5 units (-mt-5).

 **socials**
-**Value**: "flex text-5xl -mx-1 -mt-2"
+**Value**: <code>"flex text-5xl -mx-1 -mt-2"</code>
 **Description**: This specifies the styling for the container holding social media icons.
-The value "flex text-5xl -mx-1 -mt-2" indicates a flexible box layout (flex), large icon size (text-5xl), horizontal margin of -1 unit (-mx-1), and top margin of -2 units (-mt-2).
+The value <code>"flex text-5xl -mx-1 -mt-2"</code> indicates a flexible box layout (flex), large icon size (text-5xl), horizontal margin of -1 unit (-mx-1), and top margin of -2 units (-mt-2).

 **icon**
-**Value**: "transition-transform transform hover:-translate-y-1 dark:text-white duration-400"
+**Value**: <code>"transition-transform transform hover:-translate-y-1 dark:text-white duration-400"</code>
 **Description**: This defines the styling for individual social media icons.
-The value "transition-transform transform hover:-translate-y-1 dark:text-white duration-400" includes a smooth transformation transition (transition-transform), translation transformation (transform), upward translation on hover (hover:-translate-y-1), white color in dark mode (dark:text-white), and a transition duration of 400ms (duration-400).
+The value <code>"transition-transform transform hover:-translate-y-1 dark:text-white duration-400"</code> includes a smooth transformation transition (transition-transform), translation transformation (transform), upward translation on hover (hover:-translate-y-1), white color in dark mode (dark:text-white), and a transition duration of 400ms (duration-400).

 **default**
 **Value**: {}
 **Description**: This object is intended to hold any default Tailwind CSS values that might be used as fallback or initial styles.

-These style properties ensure that the ShAvatar component is visually appealing and flexible, allowing for a wide range of customization to meet specific design requirements.
+These style properties ensure that the <code>ShAvatar</code> component is visually appealing and flexible, allowing for a wide range of customization to meet specific design requirements.